dragonfire535/xiao/README.md

 If a public bot is found using Xiao's code it will be reported to Discord and removed.

+**Please don't push to the repository.** It will simply be reverted and your rights to view it will be removed.
+Git is a powerful tool, so don't try your luck on this one.

 ## Installing

 ### Before You Begin